EU AI Act Incident Reporting Requirements

 Timeline and Key Deadlines

-The incident reporting requirements follow the AI Act's phased implementation approach:
+The incident reporting requirements follow the AI Act's phased implementation approach, updated by the May 2026 omnibus agreement:

 What Triggers a Mandatory Report